Rubiales: There's no mutiny after Spain's Lopetegui sacking

+Royal Spanish Football Federation (RFEF) president Luis Rubiales insisted there was "no mutiny" from the players after the sacking of Julen Lopetegui.

-Lopetegui was stunningly sacked as Spain coach, just a day before the beginning of the World Cup.
+Lopetegui was stunningly sacked as Spain coach on Wednesday, just a day before the beginning of the World Cup.

 It came just a day after it was revealed Lopetegui was taking over as Real Madrid boss, news Rubiales says he only found out minutes before the announcement.